+When the AP affiliated with the AP MLD cannot accept the link on which the (Re)Association Request frame was received, the AP shall treat the multi-link (re)setup as a failure and indicate in the Status Code field the reason for not accepting the link.
+Furthermore, the Link Info field of the Basic variant Multi-Link element carried in the (Re)Association Response frame shall include a Per-STA Profile subelement corresponding to each link that is requested by the non-AP MLD and that is not the link where the (Re)Association Request frame was sent, and shall set the Complete Profile subfield to 1 and shall indicate a status code that is not SUCCESS (0) in Status Code subfield of the Per-STA Control field of the Link Info field. (#2596, 3220)

-The Link ID subfield of Per-STA Control field of the Per-STA Profile subelement for the corresponding AP that accepts a link requested by an STA of non-AP MLD with a non-AP MLD is set to the link ID of the AP of the AP MLD that is operating on that link.
+The Link ID subfield of Per-STA Control field of the Per-STA Profile subelement for the AP corresponding to a link requested by an STA of non-AP MLD with a non-AP MLD is set to the link ID of the AP of the AP MLD that is operating on that link.

 Each Per-STA profile subelement included in the Basic variant Multi-Link element carried in the (Re)Association Request frame and the (Re)Association Response frame shall not include another Basic variant Multi-Link element.

 An STA affiliated with an MLD shall include a Basic variant Multi-Link element containing the MLD MAC address of the MLD with which the STA is affiliated in the Authentication frame that it transmits.